Herrie82/org.webosinternals.saverestore/contrib/Readme.txt

 2) using Internals:
     > Go to /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib/
     > Select each script you want and select "copy" to /var/svc/org.webosinternals.saverestore

+The one executable (sr-acal) is a way for you to easily run the script to SAVE your preferences for "Advanced Configuration for App Launcher" (acal) patch.
+To use this script, you need to do:
+1. copy this script to the root of your device by either:
+     1) Run the following to command via Command Line: cp /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib/sr-acal /
+     2) using Internals, activate "Master Mode" in preferences, go to /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib/, and tap sr-acal, "copy" to / (top level).
+         > Don't forget to unselect Master Mode in Internalz
+2. At any time, load up Terminal and just type (without the ">"):
+    > cd /
+    > sr-acal

 Let me know if you have any questions
 Audemars02 in PreCentral Forums